crcn/mesh.js/docs/guides/models.md

 });
 ```

-This test example is really only to demonstrate how easy it use to mock bus code.
+This test example is really only to demonstrate how easy it is to mock bus code.
 Here's another way we can go about testing our base model with a re-usable [collection bus](https://gist.github.com/crcn/e049575c298826223e6c):

 ```javascript
 var bus;